oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 In the following, I will assume that you have some knowledge of JavaScript and that you have Node installed on your system.
 You do not need any experience with React, and I will be explaining all the major concepts.
 A typical Node installation comes together with two command-line tools, `npm` and `npx`.

-`npm` is used for installing packages into a project, and `npx` is used to run node commands in the command line.
-The beauty of `npx` is that the commands don't necessarily need to be installed on your system. `npx` will first look in your current project folder if a command is installed there.
+`npm` is used for installing packages into a project, and `npx` is used to run Node commands from the command line.
+The beauty of `npx` is that the commands don't necessarily need to be installed on your system. `npx` will first look in your current project folder to see if a command is installed there.
 When it can't find it on your computer, it will look in the [npmjs.com](https://npmjs.com) repository, load the latest version of the command script and run it, without installing it locally.
 This feature can be used to create a skeleton React application in just a few key presses.
 Open a terminal in a folder of your choice and run the following command.

 ```bash
 npx create-react-app react-books-with-hooks
 ```

 This will create a new folder `react-books-with-hooks` and initialize it with a basic React application.
-You can now open up your favorite IDE in the newly created folder.
-Inside the project, you will see a `src/` folder with the main application component, `src/App.js`.
+You can now open up the project in your favorite IDE.
+Inside the project, you will see a `src` folder with the main application component, `App.js`.

 When you look inside this file, you can see that it contains a single `function App()`.
 This function returns an element, and it uses an extended JavaScript syntax, known as JSX, to define the component.
-JSX allows you to write HTML style template syntax straight into your JavaScript file.
+JSX allows you to write HTML-style template syntax straight into your JavaScript file.
 The React toolchain is set up to convert this mix of JavaScript and HTML into pure JavaScript that renders the HTML element.

 You can define your own React components simply by writing a function that returns a JSX element.
 Try it out.
 Create a new file, `src/Search.js`, and paste the following code into it.